 Skip to Content

-How To Make Fun Faux Framed Moth Taxidermy
+How To Sew A Fun Fabric Moth Taxidermy Display

-Upcycling projects don’t always have to be practical and functional.
-They can also be fun and frivolous.
-That’s especially true of this upcycled denim moth taxidermy.
+Upcycling projects don’t always have to be practical and functional; they can also be fun and frivolous.
+This is especially true of this upcycled denim moth taxidermy project, designed for various skill levels and perfect for transforming scrap fabric into a larger-than-life fabric moth.

 I love to upcycle fabrics, especially the little scraps that people often don’t think are worth keeping.
-I have a big bag of colourful printed fabric scraps and bits of old jeans waiting to be transformed into something fun.
+I have a big bag of beautiful fabric scraps and bits of old jeans waiting to be transformed into something fun.
+This project uses leftover scraps and upholstery fabrics to create stunning moths.

 There are many cool adult craft ideas on the blog, where I’ve upcycled fabrics into fun things such as flowers, whole succulent gardens and beautifully crafted denim and tartan feathers.
 This is the first time, though, I’ve attempted insect taxidermy.